0xPolygon/polygon-docs/docs/pos/how-to/operate-validator-node/validator-best-practices.md

 ## Owner and signer wallets

 The *signer wallet* is an address that is used for signing Heimdall blocks, checkpoints, and other signing-related activities.
-This wallet's private key will be on the validator node for signing purposes.
+This wallet's private key is on the validator node for signing purposes.
 It cannot manage staking, rewards, or delegations.

 The validator must keep two types of balances in this wallet: